A Survey of Zero-shot Generalisation in Deep Reinforcement Learning: Formalising Zero-shot Generalisation In Reinforcement Learning

 The standard problem in an MDP is to learn a policy $\pi(a|s)$ which produces a distribution over actions given a state, such that the cumulative reward of the policy in the MDP is maximised:

 where $\pi^*$ is the optimal policy, $\Pi$ is the set of all policies, and $\mathcal{R}: S \to \R$ is the \emph{return} of a state, calculated as This is the total expected reward gained by the policy from a state $s$.
 The goal in a POMDP is the same, but with the policy taking observations rather than states as input.
-This sum may not to exist if the MDP does not have a fixed horizon, so we normally use one of two other forms of the return, either assuming a fixed number of steps per episode (a \emph{horizon} $H$) or an exponential discounting of future rewards by a discount factor $\gamma$.
+This sum may not exist if the MDP does not have a fixed horizon, so we normally use one of two other forms of the return, either assuming a fixed number of steps per episode (a \emph{horizon} $H$) or an exponential discounting of future rewards by a discount factor $\gamma$.
+Note that we formalise the policy here as Markovian (i.e.~that only takes the previous state as input) for simplicity, but the policy can take in the full history $(s_1, a_1, r_1, \ldots s_{t-1}, a_{t-1}, r_{t-1}, s_t)$ as input, for example using a recurrent neural network.
+We define the set of possible histories for a state and action space as $H[S,A] = \{(s_1, a_1, r_1, \dots s_{t-1}, a_{t-1}, r_{t-1}, s_t) | t \in \mathbb{N}\}$, similarly for an observation space.
+A policy being non-Markovian allows it to be adaptive (for further discussion see \cref{paragraph:0shottransfer}).